bolsohc/is-f3-task/tf/README.md

 ## Improvements that could be done

-If the size of the infrastructure grows exponentially would be a good idea to split the containers .tf files into containers_<env>.tf for isolation of the env config files.
+If the size of the infrastructure grows exponentially would be a good idea to split the containers .tf files into containers_(prod|dev|staging).tf for isolation of the env config files.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements